TheRenegadeCoder/sample-programs/docs/_languages/powershell.md

 Microsoft has made it quite clear that PowerShell is here to stay and will become the preferred way to manage Windows servers in the future.

-Jeffrey Snover is largely credited as the designer behind the language, while Bruce Payette and James Truher were also on the project, and in an interview in 2017, Snover explained the motivation behind creating PowerShell:
+[Jeffrey Snover][1] is largely credited as the designer behind the language, while Bruce Payette and James Truher were also on the project, and in an interview in 2017, Snover explained the motivation behind creating PowerShell<sup>2</sup>:

 I’d been driving a bunch of managing changes, and then I originally took the UNIX tools and made them available on Windows, and then it just didn’t work.
 Right?